llm-tools/embedJs/README.md

 </a>
 </p>

-EmbedJS is a NodeJS framework that enables LLM powered interactions over any dataset with ease.
-It simplifies the process of loading a dataset, chunking it, creating embeddings and then storing onto a vector database.
+EmbedJS is a NodeJS RAG framework that enables LLM powered interactions over any dataset with ease.
+It simplifies the process of loading a dataset, chunking it, creating embeddings, storing onto a vector database and eventually querying it.

 Here's an example -